531Yvonne/retro-snake-game/README.md

-# retro-snake-game
+# Retro Snake Game
-A Snake Game Written in JavaScript
+A Retro Snake Game Written in JavaScript

+Update SNAKE_SPEED in snake.js to adjust game difficulty